Table of Contents

 The use of SaaS has spiked over the last decade and will continue to rise exponentially in the coming years.
-Gartner projects worldwide IT spending to total $4.6 trillion in 2023, an increase of 5.5% from 2022.
+Gartner projects that SaaS spending is will grow 18.9% to total $244 billion in 2024.
 And SaaS spending is expected to climb 15-20% annually.

 The accessibility of such applications and their utility have made them a go-to for many organizations for their day-to-day software solutions.
 However, the proliferation of SaaS has created a problem for many companies.